 A major accomplishment of our first intensive survey season was the redefinition and refinement of our objectives and methods based on the day-to-day field experience.
-In order to test our methods against various conditions, and adjust our methodology accordingly, we decided to try all three areas of the plateau, starting from the periphery and moving towards the center.
+In order to test our methods against various conditions, and adjust our methodology accordingly, we decided to try all three areas of the plateau, starting from the periphery, and moving towards the center.
 Overall we covered 348 squares, 126 in the upper, 174 in the northern and 48 in the southern plateau.
-The area covered equals approximately 124,000 m2 out of circa 180 hectares to be surveyed, which represents some 15%.
+The area covered equals approximately 124,000 m2 out of ca. 180 ha to be surveyed, which represents about 15%.
 Field data have been recorded onto the Access database, and the pottery that we have collected is stored in the new storage facilities in Vasiliko.

-The geoarchaeologist completed identification of geological stratigraphy, structures, ancient quarries and erosional features over 80% of the upper and lower plateaus, as well as preliminary observations on springs at the northern edge of the plateau, adjacent to Vasiliko.
-The geological stratigraphy, which has been measured at key locations, comprises various conglomerate, sandstone, limestone and marl units of Pleistocene age, which have been deposited over thick Pliocene marls.
+The geoarchaeologist completed identification of geological stratigraphy, structures, ancient quarries, and erosional features over 80% of the upper and lower plateaus, as well as preliminary observations of springs at the northern edge of the plateau, adjacent to Vasiliko.
+The geological stratigraphy, which has been measured at key locations, comprises various conglomerate, sandstone, limestone, and marl units of Pleistocene age, which have been deposited over thick Pliocene marls.
 Erosion, especially at the plateau edges, its impact on the planning and construction of the city-wall and other structures in antiquity, and the subsequent survival of these structures has been studied.
 Surviving traces of quarrying in different lithologies have been recorded prior to detailed later study, and observations on the properties of the stone and suitability for use in construction made.
-The upper and lower plateaus, which represent parts of marine terraces that may be traced along the northern coastal region of the Peloponnese (Keraudren and Sorel 1987), were identified as western extensions of those terraces on which Corinthian construction-stone resources are concentrated (Hayward 2003).
-These observations will have particular relevance to the distribution of construction-stone resources within the Sikyonian territory and comparison of resources within the Sikyonia and Corinthia (Hayward 2003).
-Throughout the plateau, seventeen quarried locations ranging from tens of m2 to complex areas of many hundreds of m2 were identified.
+The upper and lower plateaus, which represent parts of marine terraces that may be traced along the northern coastal region of the Peloponnese, were identified as western extensions of those terraces on which Corinthian construction-stone resources are concentrated.
+These observations will have particular relevance to the distribution of construction-stone resources within the Sikyonian territory and comparison of resources within the Sikyonia and Corinthia.
+Throughout the plateau, 17 quarried locations ranging from tens of squared meters to complex areas of many hundreds of squared meters were identified.
 Initial macroscopic observation of ancient monuments indicates that, apart from a small number of blocks of marble and crystalline limestone and possibly pure oolitic limestone, all blocks are most probably of local lithologies (conglomerate, sandstone, impure oolitic limestone).
-Regarding the reconstruction of the paleotopography of the site, which was the third objective of the geoarcheological investigation, it has been observed that the areas now occupied by the monuments of the ancient agora, the theater and the stadium are largely the result of human landscape modification, in particular quarrying.
+Regarding the reconstruction of the paleotopography of the site, which was the third objective of the geoarcheological investigation, it has been observed that the areas now occupied by the monuments of the ancient agora, the theater, and the stadium are largely the result of human landscape modification, in particular quarrying.
 The general form of the topography in the area of the excavated archaeological site prior to human activities has now been established.